rezakj/scSeqR/README.md

 tar xvzf pbmc3k_filtered_gene_bc_matrices.tar.gz
 ```

+***
+# How to use scSeqR

+To run a test sample follow these steps:

-- Go to the R environment load the scSeqR package and the PBMC data.
+- Go to the R environment load the scSeqR package and the PBMC sample data that you downloaded.

 ```r
 library("scSeqR")